 Even though this is completely normal and to be expected, a few tips on how to improve your bond can bring you both closer together and ease some of the growing pains.

 This is easily the advice you are beyond tired of reading, but it truly helps!
 Even when you feel all talked out, communication never fails to ease some tension.
-Most problems come from a lack of communication and wrong interpretations.
+Most problems arise from a lack of communication and misinterpretations.
 Avoid these problems by making it a priority to always be open about how you’re feeling.
 Let them know everything positive and negative about your goals and fears for your new family.
-Being open with them will help them understand how you’re feeling and get rid of possible conflicts.
+Being open with your partner will help them understand how you’re feeling and squash any possible conflicts.

-If you’re used to doing all of the birthing planning, it might make your partner feel left out.
-Give them the opportunity to join you on your baby clothing expediiton to enjoy the time together.
+If you’re used to doing all of the birthing and baby planning, it might make your partner feel left out.
+Give them the opportunity to join you on your baby clothing expedition, for example, to enjoy it together.
 This will help them get more connected to the experience and your little one.

-3. Go to antenatal classes together This is another key way to create the right bond for the journey of parenthood.
+Antenatal classes are another key way to create the right bond for the journey of parenthood.
 Even though they can’t feel the baby themselves, getting prepared and going through the rhythms of it with you will make your partnership stronger.

-4. Figure out your finances Sometimes issues can come from the unknown and stress of the future.
-If your partner is feeling concerned about your money with a new family member, take time to go over your finances together.
+Sometimes issues may arise as a result of fearing the unknown and stressing about what lays ahead.
+If your partner is feeling concerned about your finances with a new family member on their way – and the expenses that come with them, take time to go over your finances together.

-6. Make each other feel seen Feeling special is integral to each person in the relationship.
+Feeling special is integral to each person in the relationship.
 Leaving each other notes or tiny gifts can brighten anyone’s day and remind them that no matter how busy you get, you’re always thinking of them.
-Take a few seconds a day to make them feel cared for.
+Take a few seconds a day to make your partner feel cared for.

-7. Plan your babymoon A babymoon is the perfect time to get away together and reconnect.
+A babymoon is a perfect time to get away together and reconnect.
 Keep your relationship fresh and fun by planning a special getaway to the countryside or beach.
 Getting the extra time alone will reignite your excitement for birth but also your individual relationship.

 If finding your sexual groove isn’t coming as easily as usual, try out some other romantic ways to get close physically.
-Scheduling one hour to take a bath together can make all the difference in slowing down and remembering the connection you have.
+Scheduling an hour to take a bath together can make all the difference in slowing down and remembering the connection you have.

-In the end, the changes to your relationship are inevitable so don’t be alarmed when pressure comes.
-Adding an entire new life to the mix is a massive adjustment and some effort will have to be made.
+In the end, the changes to your relationship are inevitable so don’t be alarmed when pressure hits Adding an entire new life to the mix is a massive adjustment and some effort will have to be made.
 Taking each other out on fun dates and making communication your top priority will keep you both happy and ready for your little one to finally join your family!